-The great advantage of this program is that it allows you to enjoy the same services offered to residents, including access to telecommunications, public services and even enroll your children in Dubai’s school system.
+The great advantage of this program is that it allows you to enjoy the same services offered to residents, including access to telecommunications, and public services and even enrolling your children in Dubai’s school system.

 People of all nationalities can apply for Dubai’s digital nomad visa and travelers who are not sure they want to commit can enter the city on a tourist visa and during their stay, apply for it.
 However, it is not very simple to get this visa.

 One of the requirements to apply is that you prove that you earn a minimum of $5,000 per month by showing proof of work, last month’s payslip, and three months of bank statements.
 The entire cost of the application and bureaucratic process, all the way to your Emirates ID, costs around $611.